 Many students just haven’t practiced.
 If students haven’t read much before college, their background knowledge is limited.
 There’s a significant drop-off in newspaper reading.
 That’s a problem because the more you read, the more language you’re exposed to.
 I’ve read about students spelling valedictorian as “valid Victorian.”
 They’ve never seen the word before.
 It almost doesn’t matter what you read as long as you read.
 People who don’t want to read Hemingway might be able to read “Fifty Shades of Grey.”
 Some people will say, “That’s kind of trashy.”
 I don’t care if it’s trashy.
 Practicing makes you better.

-What's the biggest reading mistake students make?
+Q. What's the biggest reading mistake students make?

 There are a few.
 Avoidance of reading is a big problem.
 Some of it occasionally has to do with a learning disability.
 Some of it has to do with attention span.
 Most students just haven’t had the practice.
 Reading is a skill you build up over time.
 Another one is that students will see unfamiliar words, and they just skip over them without looking up the words.
 They admit it.
 I tell them, “You’re walking around with a dictionary in your pocket.
 Why don’t you just look up the word on your phone?”
 But if students don’t know what the word means, they miss a lot of meaning, and that translates into errors on tests.

-Some material is going to be difficult for anyone, even avid readers.
+Q. Some material is going to be difficult for anyone, even avid readers.
 Say my professor assigns a complicated legal argument or a highly technical paper.
 How do I approach the assignment?

-How about note-taking while reading?
+Q. How about note-taking while reading?
 What tactics should students use?

 Too many students want to highlight.
 Highlighting is OK, but it can be coloring after a while.
 Writing a little summary in the margin is much more effective because it forces you to put the material in your own words.
 If you realize you can’t summarize a section, that tells you to go back and read it again.